SapphireDb/SapphireDb/DemoClient/projects/ng-realtime-database/Readme.md

 ## Filter data

-If you dont want to query the whole collection in your client you can use prefilters in both methods `.snapshot()` and `.values()`.
+If you don't want to query the whole collection in your client you can use prefilters in both methods `.snapshot()` and `.values()`.
 The prefilter filters the data at server side and only sends relevant data to the client.